 Master of Science in Occupational Therapy (MSOT)

-This graduate degree has existed at Puget Sound for more than 25 years.
+This graduate degree has existed at Puget Sound for more than 40 years.
 It was established at a time when it was critically important to test and verify the theoretical foundations and practical techniques of occupational therapy using rigorous, systematic methods of study.
 The need for such an emphasis today is no less.
-The health care system requires evidence of effective therapeutic outcomes, and the need to promote evidence-based practice is stronger than ever before.
+The health care system requires evidence of effective therapeutic outcomes, and the need to promote evidence-informed practice is stronger than ever before.
 Both quantitative and qualitative methodologies are taught and valued in the program.
-Puget Sound graduates will have exceptionally strong abilities to critique all types of existing research, and to design and implement a worthwhile research study which contributes to the professional literature.
+Puget Sound graduates will have exceptionally strong abilities to critique all types of existing research, and to implement a collaborative evidence study that can contribute to the professional decision-making in an actual practice setting.